F-1 Curricular Practical Training Internship Opportunities for International Students

 • Three (3) Residential/Hybrid courses and 1 online course is allowed each academic quarter to meet the minimum full-time enrollment requirements as an undergraduate F-1 student.

-Full-Time Enrollment Graduate Level: 6 credits
+Full-Time Enrollment Graduate Level (MBA and MSCS): 6 credits

 Exceptions to the Full-Time requirement for F-1 students: